danielstgt/laravel-mix-svg-vue/README.md

 #### `svgoSettings`

-Plugins configurations passed to SVGO.
+Plugin configurations passed to SVGO.
 [See here](https://github.com/svg/svgo#built-in-plugins) for a list of available settings.

 #### Options overview